News Updates

 The Mayfield Council has been working beside the Austin Parks & Recreation Department since the mid-1980s to restore and rehabilitate this unique historic gem in the City’s parks system.
 Our Founders provided a vision and demonstrated dedication and effort, guiding us to be the best stewards.
 We thank them, our volunteers, our Friends, and you, the public.
 Welcome.
 We look forward to your visit.

-As always, there are only limited funds and manpower that PARD is able to allocate to any park so it is through volunteer efforts that allow Mayfield to truly shine.
-The Mayfield Council wants to thank not only those who have given the money that make our projects feasible, but also extend a special thank you to those who have given of their time to the preservation and maintenance of this true gem in the City’s parks system.
+As always, there are only limited funds and manpower that APR is able to allocate to any park, so it is through volunteer efforts that Mayfield truly shines.
+The Mayfield Council wants to thank not only those who have given the monies that make our projects feasible, but also extend a special thank you to those who have given of their time to the preservation and maintenance of this true gem in Austin’s parks system.
 The Mayfield Cottage and Grounds, a recognized City of Austin Historic Landmark and a listed asset on the National Register of Historic Places, would not be what it is today without these volunteer efforts.
-Our Founders’ vision and their ongoing commitment to Mayfield has set the example for us as we continue their mission.
+Our Founders’ vision and their ongoing commitment to Mayfield have set the example for us as we continue their mission.

 Mayfield Park/Community Project